Hundreds of Minneapolis residents demand changes to policing, public safety

 “I live in fear for my own children being targeted for looking white.
 They are half white, half Mexican, which makes this whole racial issue a joke,” said Mendez, who identified as Mexican American.

+Other speakers said they worried that people were falsely equating a larger police force with a guarantee that the city could ensure their safety.
+Some of them noted the current department hasn’t been able to prevent the uptick in violent crime.

+“If we keep using the same broken strategy, we will get the same results: dead citizens and a city righteously burned to the ground,” said Max Friedman, who said he lives near the former Third Precinct site.

-Former Minneapolis Mayor Sharon Sayles Belton also spoke, urging City Council members to cooperate with the mayor, and to do more methodical reviews before unveiling new proposals.
+Former Minneapolis Mayor Sharon Sayles Belton also spoke, urging City Council members to cooperate with the mayor, and to do more methodical reviews before implementing new proposals.

 Black Visions and Reclaim the Block are encouraging council members to fulfill a promise nine of them made to “begin the process of ending the Minneapolis Police Department” following Floyd’s death.

-Some of that builds off a grassroots effort, dubbed Operation Safety Now, which asked elected leaders to hold a summit on public safety issues, issue an emergency plan for combating violence, and provide more updates about their plans for public safety.

-It also coincides with work done by some residents and activists on the city’s North Side, who filed a lawsuit questioning whether the city was maintaining enough police officers.
+Some residents and activists on the city’s North Side have also filed a lawsuit questioning whether the city was maintaining enough police officers.

-Police staffing and funding are expected to be key points of discussion as city leaders enter the final stages of budget negotiations.
+Police staffing and funding are expected to be key points of discussion as city leaders wrap up budget negotiations.

-Mayor Jacob Frey made his pitch earlier this fall for a roughly $1.5 billion budget for 2021 that includes some increases for violence prevention and housing programs.
+Mayor Jacob Frey made his pitch earlier this fall for a roughly $1.5 billion budget for 2021 that includes some increases for violence prevention and housing.

-It includes $179 million for the Police Department, an amount that would allow them to bring on three additional recruit classes to help amid an officer shortage.
+It includes $179 million for the Police Department, an amount that would allow for three additional recruit classes to help amid an officer shortage.

 Council members will get a chance to propose their budget amendments Thursday, and the process could extend into Friday.

-Already, three council members — President Lisa Bender and public safety committee leaders Phillipe Cunningham and Steve Fletcher — have previewed their own proposal to make changes.
+Already, three council members — President Lisa Bender and public safety committee leaders Phillipe Cunningham and Steve Fletcher — have previewed their own proposal.

 That would seek to cut nearly $8 million from the department and use that money to fund violence prevention, a mental health crisis team, a more robust civilian oversight effort, and efforts to have other city departments process property damage and parking violation reports.